adamedrissi/Detect-Object/README.md

 useful and ingenuous and showcased software development skills.
 The additional functionalities shouldn't have replaced or conflicted with the required functionalities of the task descriptions.

-Task 1 – Zigzag
+Task 1 – Zigzag,
-Task 2 – Traffic Light
+Task 2 – Traffic Light,
-Task 3 – Navigate
+Task 3 – Navigate,
-Task 4 – Master Mind
+Task 4 – Master Mind,
-Task 5 – Detect Object
+Task 5 – Detect Object,
-Task 6 – Search for Light
+Task 6 – Search for Light,
-Task 7 – Dance
+Task 7 – Dance,
-Task 8 – Draw Shape
+Task 8 – Draw Shape,
-Task 9 – Tunnel Vision (for groups with 9 members)
+Task 9 – Tunnel Vision (for groups with 9 members).

 Selected Task: TASK 5 – DETECT OBJECT